Subscribe to our mailing list

 The boat used to transport the boulder to the mountain subsequently turned to stone.
 Today known as the Kyauk Thanban (‘stone boat stupa’) this boulder is also a place of pilgrimage and located just 300 metres away from Kyaiktiyo Pagoda.

-Beyond the Golden Rock itself one can walk through a maze of macabre apothecary stalls and up out the other side to the stupa-clad peaks Kyauk-si-yo Zedi & Kyaiktiyo Galay Zedi, around which tea-shop and ramshackle lanes sprawl.
+Beyond the Golden Rock itself one can walk through a maze of macabre apothecary stalls and up out the other side to the stupa-clad peaks Kyauk-si-yo Zedi & Kyaiktiyo Galay Zedi, around which tea-shops and ramshackle lanes sprawl.
 You can loop back towards the Golden Rock along a ridge with a row of helipads offering views over the Mon mountains.

 It is worth exploring these environs, and it is a good example of how so often in this country, just around the corner from a famous tourist attraction an understated, but no-less-charming Myanmar awaits.